Psy-Fer/bedpull/docs/src/introduction.md

 An **insertion** in a CIGAR string means the read (or assembly) carries bases that have no reference coordinate at all.
 Those bases sit between two match blocks in read space, but they are invisible in reference space.
 Any tool that converts reference coordinates to read coordinates using only the alignment's start position will produce a slice that skips over the inserted bases entirely.

 `bedpull` avoids this by walking the CIGAR string one operation at a time.
 It tracks both the reference position and the read position simultaneously as it steps through each operation.
 When it reaches the start of a BED region it records the read position, continues walking (accumulating read positions through any insertions it encounters), and when it reaches the end of the BED region it records the read position again.
-The slice `seq[read_start..read_end]` includes every base — matched, mismatched, and inserted — that the alignment places between those two reference coordinates.
+The slice `seq[read_start..read_end]` includes every base (matched, mismatched, and inserted) that the alignment places between those two reference coordinates.

 ## A concrete example: RFC1 VNTR

 The RFC1 locus on chromosome 4 contains a variable-number tandem repeat (VNTR) that is relevant to spinocerebellar ataxia.
 A BED region spanning the annotated RFC1 repeat is 59 bp in reference coordinates (`chr4:39318077-39318136` on hg38/hs1).
-A long-read assembly of a pathological haplotype aligns to this region with a 520 bp insertion inside those 59 reference bases — the VNTR expansion is carried entirely in the insertion block.
+A long-read assembly of a pathological haplotype aligns to this region with a 520 bp insertion inside those 59 reference bases; the VNTR expansion is carried entirely in the insertion block.

 Without CIGAR-aware extraction you get 59 bp of flanking sequence and miss the expansion entirely.
 With `bedpull`, walking the CIGAR correctly produces a 579 bp extracted sequence (59 reference-matching bases plus 520 inserted bases).
 This is the actual unit of biological interest, and it cannot be obtained from any tool that works purely in reference coordinates.